 One week before:

-- Notify your care providers – Let hospice and your attending doctor know that you are planning to take aid in dying medications, and when.
+- Notify your care providers – Let hospice and your attending doctor know that you are planning to take aid in dying medications, and when you plan to do this.
 It is especially important to notify your attending doctor promptly if you are having any difficulty with swallowing, any nausea or vomiting or significant constipation.
-These issues may need to be managed before you take aid in dying medications.
+These issues may need to be managed before you take aid-in-dying medications.

 - Practice swallowing – Daily, practice swallowing 4 ounces (1/2 cup) of slightly thickened liquids (the consistency of “Ensure” or “Mylanta”) in two minutes, from a short glass cup (plastic can bind the medications).
 This practice can help you feel confident that you can swallow all the aid-in-dying medications within the required two minutes, so that you don’t fall asleep before you finish taking the entire dose.